Masked, vaccinated, socially distanced - only 5,000 people attend R-Day parade | Health

 Masked, vaccinated, socially distanced - only 5,000 people attend R-Day parade

-Crowds at the Republic Day parade on Wednesday were curtailed to just 5,000 people, all double masked, vaccinated and maintaining strict do gaz ki doori in view of the Covid situation.
-Only double vaccinated adults and children above the age of 15 who have taken at least one dose of a COVID-19 vaccine were allowed to enter the venue.
+Crowds at the Republic Day parade on Wednesday were curtailed to just 5,000 people, all double-masked, vaccinated and maintaining strict do gaz ki doori in view of the COVID-19 situation.

 - Country: